UnlimitedMoneyLimited/Content-Keeper-Bypass/README.md

 ![image](https://github.com/UnlimitedMoneyLimited/Content-Keeper-Bypass/assets/153864886/dd92dfca-cfaf-4116-8333-cb07a1b2779f)

-if you would like to change how i wrote this then you can as i suck at explaining stuff. have fun with unrestricted internet access.
+Have fun with unrestricted internet access. you can also run javascript bookmarklets.